waterloo-touchlab/hcni/activities.md

 Revisiting our insights from Activities I–III, we will identify related avenues of future work and reinforce our need for interdisciplinarity (<a href="#O3">O3</a>).
 We will use Activity IV to define our next steps as short and long-term goals.

 Organizers will create groups of 3–5 participants for this activity, and each group will build a mind map of their ideas, visions, and goals with respect to the future of IDNs research and design.
 Every five minutes, the groups will move to another group’s mind map and add their own ideas, counterpoints, and mark the ideas that they endorse.
 After three or four rotations (15 to 20 minutes), we will reconvene to share our ideas and visions, and collaboratively sketch a plan for next steps as a community.
 In our closing remarks, we will highlight situations where interdisciplinarity was crucial in workshop activities, and share options for interested participants to continue our collaborations.

+**Update** We changed the activity so that we discussed next steps as a large group, recording our ideas on PowerPoint slides.
+To start our post-workshop activities, we are continuing to use the workshop channel on the CHI PLAY Discord and using a Google Drive to securely store our work.

+Stay tuned for further updates!